 The vision for NFOIC is to foster transparent state and local government, which in turn leads to increased civic engagement, self-governance, public-affairs journalism and civic information, and ultimately a better-informed and more trustful society and democracy.

 NFOIC provides transparency education and guidance, offers financial support for FOI litigation, a state-by-state resource guide to state FOI organizations and information, and undertakes evidence-based research projects.

-Each year, NFOIC and its members convene the FOI Summit.
-This two-day event features ideas, experiences and discussions about the latest issues and trends around freedom of information laws, policies and practices at the state and local levels across the U.S.
+Each year, NFOIC and its members convene the National FOI Summit.
+This event features ideas, experiences and discussions about the latest issues and trends around freedom of information laws, policies and practices at the state and local levels across the U.S.

 - Work to start up new, and support existing, citizen-driven Freedom of Information and First Amendment organizations.

 - Foster the open exchange of information through networking at the annual National FOI Summit.